MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup-existing-instance.md

 Existing Sales instances must meet the following minimum requirements to connect to Dynamics 365 Product Visualize:

-- The Sales version must be 9.0<!--In faq.md, this is "version 9 or later."
-Okay to have them be slightly different? --> or later.
+- The Sales version must be 9.0 or later.

 - Server-based SharePoint document management must be enabled.